Protesters set Zik’s statue ablaze in Anambra

-Hoodlums in Onitsha, Anambra State, have destroyed the statue of Nigeria’s first president, Nnamdi Azikiwe, erected in the city.
+Hoodlums in Onitsha, Anambra, have destroyed the statue of Nigeria’s first president Dr. Nnami Azikiwe, erected in the city.

 The hoodlums are suspected to be some of those who hijacked the #EndSARS protest to wreak havoc.

-The News Agency of Nigeria (NAN) reports that the statue, located at Denis Memorial Grammar School roundabout in Onitsha, was erected months ago by Governor Willie Obiano to further beautify the city.
+The News Agency of Nigeria (NAN) reports that the statute, located at Denis Memorial Grammar School roundabout in Onitsha, was erected months ago by Gov. Willie Obiano to further beautify the city.

 While vandalising the statue, the hoodlums, armed with dangerous weapons including machetes, were heard venting their anger against the late Nigerian statesman.

+“You are the cause of our trouble,’’ was one of the uncomplimentary remarks the hoodlums chanted.

-One of Azikiwe’s kinsmen, Victor Ononye, described the incident as “heresy and sacrilegious’’.
+One of Azikiwe’s kinsmen, Mr. Victor Ononye, described the incident as “heresy and sacrilegious’’.

-He said Mr Azikiwe must be expressing regrets at the action as the deceased statesman was one of the architects of independent Nigeria.
+He said Dr. Azikiwe must be expressing regrets at the action as the deceased statesman was one of the architects of independent Nigeria.

 “What happened at the DMGS Roundabout, Onitsha, which I saw with my own eyes, evoked tears,’’ he said.

-He called the attackers, who hung a disused tyre on the statue before dousing it with petrol and torching it, many unprintable names.
+He called the hoodlums, who hung a disused tyre on the statue before dousing it with petrol and torching it, many unprintable names.

 “They decapitated the hand and went away with his title staff.
 That is the height of ingratitude by ignorant people who know nothing about history,’’ he said.